How to Completely Cover the IB Chemistry Syllabus ?

 6-13.5 hours: Study the atom’s structure, electron configuration, and emission spectra.

-6-13 hours: Focus on the periodic table, atomic radius, ionization energy, electron affinity, and electronegativity trends.
+6-13 hours: Focus on electronegativity, electron affinity, atomic radius, ionization energy, periodic table and trends.

 7-13 hours: Understand reaction rates, factors affecting rates, and catalysts (HL).